servo/project/governance/README.md

 ### Removal

+Administrators can be removed in several ways:
-People will be removed from this team after one year of no activity.
-A majority of **TSC Members** can also vote to remove an **Administrator**.
+ - They are automatically removed after one year of inactivity.
+ - A majority of the **TSC** can vote to remove an **Administrator**.
+ - Any **Administrator** can choose to step down by sending a message to the private *TSC* Zulip channel.